Pierre Falcone: Career

 Falcone moved in 1988 to China, where he later founded and headquartered his company Pierson Capital Asia.

 He started his Chinese operations with consulting services for leading European companies looking to establish themselves in China.
 He negotiated the first insurance authorization granted by China to a Western company for French giant AXA as well as the involvement of Aerospatiale in the making of the first Chinese communication satellite.

 In 1993, Falcone negotiated financing for the MPLA government of Angola during its civil war against UNITA.
 This financing was achieved in exchange for the future oil production of Angola for French interests.
 The subsequent delivery of weapons to support José Eduardo dos Santos's Angolan government led to a trial known as Angolagate in France.

 In 2011, the charges against Falcone were dropped by an appeals court after he had served time in a French prison.
 The appeals court acknowledged that Falcone had been officially mandated by the Angolan government to acquire arms as well as food and medicine.

 The company he heads, Pierson Capital Group, invests in hotels, real estate developments, agriculture and agroindustrial projects, oil, gas, and personal authentication systems.
 Pierson Capital Group and has over 2600 employees and three main operations in Beijing, Luanda, and Mexico City.

 Private life

 Pierre Falcone is married to former Miss Bolivia and artist Sonia Falcone.
 They have three children: Perrine, Eugenie and Pierre Philippe.

-Honors
+Honours

-On June 17, 2013, the Hebrew University of Jerusalem conferred him an honorary degree for supporting brain sciences.
+On 17 June 2013, the Hebrew University of Jerusalem conferred him an honorary degree for supporting brain sciences.